JThyroff/RSA/README.md

 # RSA
-A simple RSA tool for RSA encryption and breaking.
+A simple RSA tool for encryption and breaking/attack.
 Useful to demonstrate the functionality of RSA.

 ![Alt text](/Screen.PNG?raw=true "RSAEncryptor")